dtaht/bufferbloat-rfcs/sce/draft-morton-taht-SCE.md

-In other words, for ECN-aware flows, the ECN marking of an individual packet MAY be increased by a middlebox to signal congestion, but MUST NOT be decreased, and packets MUST NOT be altered to appear to be ECN-aware if they were not originally, nor vice versa.
+In other words, for ECN-aware flows, the ECN marking of an individual packet MAY be increased by a middlebox to signal congestion, but MUST NOT be decreased, and packets SHALL NOT be altered to appear to be ECN-aware if they were not originally, nor vice versa.
 Note however that SCE is numerically less than ECT, but semantically greater, and the latter definition applies for this rule.

-New SCE-aware receivers and transport protocols must continue to apply the [@RFC3168] interpretation of the CE codepoint, that is, to signal the sender to back off send rate to the same extent as if a packet loss were detected.
+New SCE-aware receivers and transport protocols SHALL continue to apply the [@RFC3168] interpretation of the CE codepoint, that is, to signal the sender to back off send rate to the same extent as if a packet loss were detected.
 This maintains compatibility with existing middleboxes, senders and receivers.

-New SCE-aware receivers and transport protocols should interpret the SCE codepoint as an indication of mild congestion, with the relative incidence of ECT and SCE codepoints received indicating the relative severity of such congestion, and respond accordingly by applying send rates intermediate between those resulting from a continuous sequence of ECT codepoints, and those resulting from a CE codepoint.
+New SCE-aware receivers and transport protocols SHOULD interpret the SCE codepoint as an indication of mild congestion, and respond accordingly by applying send rates intermediate between those resulting from a continuous sequence of ECT codepoints, and those resulting from a CE codepoint.
+The ratio of ECT and SCE codepoints received indicates the relative severity of such congestion, such that 100% SCE is very close to the threshold of CE marking, 100% ECT indicates that the bottleneck link may not be fully utilised, and a 1:1 balance of ECT and SCE codepoints indicates that the present send rate is a good match to the bottleneck link.

 Details of how to implement SCE awareness at the transport layer will be left to additional Internet Drafts yet to be submitted.